google/goldfinch/README.md

 Goldfinch is a dataset for fine-grained recognition challenges.
 It contains a list of bird, butterfly, aircraft, and dog categories with relevant Google image search and Flickr search URLs.
 In addition, it also includes a set of active learning annotations on dog categories.
 Goldfinch was published along with our [ECCV'16](http://www.eccv2016.org/) paper [The Unreasonable Effectiveness of Noisy Data for Fine-Grained Recognition](https://arxiv.org/abs/1511.06789).

 Here we list the files included in this release and their formats.
 Where possible, we have mapped category names to freebase ids as a form of canonicalization.
-Questions can be directed to jkrause@cs.stanford.edu and howardzhou@google.com.
+Questions can be directed to jkrause@google.com and howardzhou@google.com.

 ----
 ## Class files